Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 ## Overview
 > Obtaining real-world images from the perspective of UAVs can be costly.
 Generative AI, on the other hand, can produce a substantial amount of realistic data with a limited dataset.
 Therefore, this project will utilize generative AI to generate images of roads and rivers from the viewpoint of UAVs under specified conditions.

-We employ two models: `GAN` and `Diffusion`.
-The raw data is fed into both models, and the generated images are evaluated by a `Router`, which determines the final output by selecting the best result from either the `GAN` or `Diffusion` model.
+We employ two models: GAN ([pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)) and Diffusion([PITI](https://github.com/PITI-Synthesis/PITI)).
+The raw data is fed into both models.
+The Diffusion model utilizes an [guided-diffusion](https://github.com/openai/guided-diffusion) pre-trained model for fine-tuning, while the GAN model is trained from scratch.
+The generated images are evaluated by a Router, which determines the final output by selecting the best result from either the GAN or Diffusion model.

 ![architecture](https://github.com/Shengwei0516/Generative-AI-Navigation-Information-for-UAV-Reconnaissance-in-Natural-Environments/blob/main/imgs/architecture.png)
 ## Installation